process-analytics/bpmn-visualization-R/README.md

 </div>
 <br>

-This project is an R interface to the [BPMN Visualization](https://github.com/process-analytics/bpmn-visualization-js) library.
+This R package is an interface to the [BPMN Visualization](https://github.com/process-analytics/bpmn-visualization-js) library (TypeScript).

 ## ♻️ Usage
 ### Installation